Areas of Focus

 Representative Matters

-- Successfully briefed appeal before the Sixth Circuit defending critical and complex FCC regulations on behalf of intervenor industry group.
+- Won an appeal before the Sixth Circuit defending critical and complex FCC regulations on behalf of cable industry clients.

-- Successfully briefed and argued appeal before the Seventh Circuit involving novel statutory interpretation and jurisdictional issue.
+- Won an appeal before the Seventh Circuit on a novel statutory interpretation and jurisdictional issue, avoiding circuit split.

 Credentials